Document Version: 1.1

 Effective Date: 01 February 2026

-In most cases, we provide our services to organisations (such as hair salons, spas, wellness providers, and driving schools), and personal information of their end-customers is collected by those organisations using our platform.
+In most cases, we provide our services to organisations (such as driving schools, mobile pet groomers, fitness providers etc.), and personal information of their end-customers is collected by those organisations using our platform.
 We act as a service provider and processor on behalf of these organisations.
 The organisations are responsible for ensuring they have appropriate consents and privacy notices in place for their end-customers.
 This policy explains how we handle all personal information in this context.

 We collect personal information in the following ways: